resir014/resir014.github.io/_posts/2014-05-12-a-desperate-plea-for-internet-freedom.md

 Do they even actually check these websites one by one before outright blocking the entirety of it?
 Do they just enter a website, then type out "porn" on the search box, then block it when it brings out any results?

-That's pretty much like a government requesting to shut down an entire supermarket because someone complained that there are rats wandering around on the vegetables aisle.
+That's pretty much like a government requesting to shut down an entire supermarket because someone complained that there are rats wandering around on the food section.

 And where's the transparency?
 I never seen them bring out any valid reasoning as to why they were blocking these sites.
 This has a large probability that it could get misused, and start to abuse their power in controlling the online media that they started blocking websites they don't want you to see.